Salty Sam’s Fun Blog for Children

 She was born in Ireland in 1698

-Edward Teach who was also known as Blackbeard was known to twist pieces of lit fuse in his hair during battles so that his face was surrounded by smoke to create a frightening image
+Edward Teach who was also known as Blackbeard was known to twist pieces of lit fuse in his hair during battles so that his face was surrounded by smoke to create a frightening image – at six feet five inches tall, people were terrified of him!

 A picture of Captain Kidd after his execution